dvillaj/pandas-code-snippets/README.md

     - Generating Synthetic data
     - Loading JSON data into a Python Dictionary
     - Reading Financial data
-    - Reading Web Service data
     - Reading and Writing data in a compatible format
-    - Reading binay data
     - Reading data from Excel
     - Reading data from a Database
+    - Reading data from a JSON File
     - Reading data from a Python Dictionary
     - Reading data from a String
+    - Reading data from a Text File
+    - Reading data from a Web Page / HTML
     - Reading data from a Web Service
-    - Reading from a JSON File
-    - Reading from a Text File
-    - Reading from data from a Web Page / HTML
+    - Reading data from a binary format
-    - Writing a binary format
     - Writing data to Excel
     - Writing data to a JSON File
     - Writing data to a Relational Database
     - Writing data to a Text File
+    - Writing data to a binary format

 - Exploring a Dataframe (`Exploring Data` tag)
     - Compute pairwise correlation of a Dataframe